Skip to main content

 Comparing Exercise Modalities

-Different forms of exercise influence the in unique ways.
+Different forms of exercise influence the androgen system in unique ways.
 Resistance training is unparalleled for increasing the physical number of androgen receptors, a process known as increasing receptor density.
 High-Intensity Interval Training (HIIT), on the other hand, is particularly effective at creating an acute surge in androgen production.
 A balanced protocol leverages both modalities for a comprehensive effect.

 • Resistance Training ∞ The primary stimulus for increasing AR density in muscle and potentially other tissues.
 The mechanical tension and metabolic stress of lifting weights signals the cell nucleus to transcribe more AR proteins.
 This builds a greater capacity to respond to androgens over the long term.